 The eights show the position of full armor in the outer world, a position of security but at what price?
 It is a card that shows caste and dominion as well as doctrine and stagnation.
 The wolves are a depiction of caste and dominance, the heron flies over a fen of stagnant spiraling water.
 The squirrel in the midst of running up an oak, is surrounded by bees.
 The yellowhammer cries amidst the empty heads of thistles and the wild cat peers from the brambles.

 The nine is the saturation point of outward expression and the turning point of inward searching that leads to illumination.
 It is a "giving up" card and a "giving in" card, a card that shows that nothing can be done except to turn away.
 And that can be the most freeing experience available.
 Two gulls fight each other over a fish.
-A petrel rests in the middle of the ocean.
+Orcas herd herring.
 A snake wanders across a pool and an upside-down tree shelters a group of nine fallow deer.
 A red stag runs through a wood a sunset.

 With the ten cards, the signs of oppression peak, and the turning point is reached, or breaking point is found.
 The door swings both ways as the breath out becomes the breath in.
 The spirit si both dead in the bones of the raven and loose in the moth that rests on it.
 The elk barely swims across the lake, but a crow catches a ride on its antlers.
 A fallow buck runs through a corridor of dark trees.
 And the evil denizen of European waters, the pike, has snatched a frog while a pine marten carries home a mouse, missing the other.